By Lea Anne

 How to learn about anatomy

 A recommended book would be Yoga Anatomy book by Leslie Kaminoff.
 The book is filled with information on the human anatomy and its chapters are arranged based on yoga postures.
-This book will be good as a start for beginners who wants to learn more about anatomy in yoga.
+This book will be good as a start for teachers or a beginner who wants to learn more about anatomy in yoga.

-Another way to learn about anatomy is by attending workshops and specialised classes.
-There are many workshops that are very niche and specialised.
-Some yoga centres offer specialised classes to pay more attention to students who wants to learn more deeply on a certain subject on yoga that are not taught much in general classes.
+Another way to learn about anatomy is by attending workshops and specialized classes.
+There are many workshops that are very niche and specialized.
+Some yoga centers offer specialized classes to pay more attention to students who wants to learn more deeply on a certain subject on yoga that are not taught much in general classes.

 Benefits of learning about anatomy